| In the judgment of this writer, many descendants of

 however, reveal several deeds relating to the sale and purchase

-of various lands following the partition of Hardee's lands.
+of various lands following the partitioning of Hardee's lands.
 No

 mention is made of a Frederick Croom. even though by that time